hungertreats/hungertreats.github.io/_posts/tumblr/2017-08-18-paneer-butter-masala.md

     1. In a large pan or kadhai, heat a tablespoon of butter and a tablespoon of oil.
     2. Add red chillies, ginger, garlic, and all the whole spices (bay leaves, cinnamon, cloves, cardamom and peppercorns).
 Saute for a minute or two and add green chillies, cashew nuts, and onions.
 Once the onions turn translucent, add the tomatoes.
 Mix well.
     3. Cover and cook till the tomatoes start breaking down and the mixture starts leaving oil at the edges.
 It will take 5-7 minutes.
 Switch off the flame and set aside to cool.
-    4. Once the mixture cool down, grind the mixture to a smooth paste.
+    4. Once the mixture cools down, grind the mixture to a smooth paste.
     5. In the same pan or kadhai, heat the remaining butter and add the gravy paste made in step 4.
     6. Add turmeric powder, red chilli powder, cumin and coriander powder.
 Mix well.
     7. Now add garam masala, sugar and salt along with 1/2 cup water and 1/2 cup milk.
 Bring the gravy to a boil.